 Now, let’s get to what this post really is about.
-How much do Viking Cruises cost?
+How much Viking Ocean cruises cost.
 The fare for a Viking Ocean Cruise includes everything you could possibly need on board.
 On the other hand, it doesn’t include anything you don’t need.
 Simply put, there may not be any butlers, but there is 24-hour room service and several different dining options.
 The price also includes Wi-Fi, spa access, one shore excursion in every port, as well as alcoholic drinks with each on-board lunch and dinner.

-You can find a comprehensive and well laid-out overview of all Viking Ocean Cruises on this page.
+You can always contact us or request a quote for a complete overview of all Viking Ocean cruises currently available.
 Note that your options are abundant, ranging from cruises in Scandinavia to Australia, from the Mediterranean to the Far East.

 Just like the Viking Ocean Cruises above, Viking River Cruises was also voted the best in its category.
 Conde Nast readers proclaimed Viking the best river cruise line in the world and have done so ever since this category was introduced.
 Viking River Cruises has won awards for two decades now, highlighting how great its cruises actually are.